Billie Whitelaw: Film career

-Whitelaw made her film debut in The Sleeping Tiger (1954), followed by roles in Carve Her Name with Pride (1958) and Hell Is a City (1960).
+Whitelaw made her film debut in The Sleeping Tiger (1954), followed by roles in Carve Her Name with Pride (1958), and Hell Is a City (1960).
 Whitelaw soon became a regular in British films of the 1950s and early 1960s.
 In her early film work, she specialised in blousy blondes and secretaries, but her dramatic range began to emerge by the late 1960s.
-She starred with Albert Finney in Charlie Bubbles (1967), a performance which won her a BAFTA award as Best Actress in a Supporting Role.
-She would win her second BAFTA as the sensuous mother of college student Hayley Mills in the psychological study Twisted Nerve (1969).
-She continued in film roles including Leo the Last (1970), Start the Revolution Without Me (1970), Gumshoe (1971) and the Alfred Hitchcock thriller Frenzy (1972).
+She starred with Albert Finney in Charlie Bubbles (1967), for which she won a BAFTA award as Best Actress in a Supporting Role.
+She won her second BAFTA as the sensuous mother of college student Hayley Mills in the psychological study Twisted Nerve (1969).
+She continued in film roles including Leo the Last (1970), Start the Revolution Without Me (1970), Gumshoe (1971), and the Alfred Hitchcock thriller Frenzy (1972).

 Whitelaw gained international acclaim for her chilling role as Mrs Baylock, the evil guardian of the demon child Damien in The Omen (1976).
 Her performance was considered one of the more memorable of the film, winning her the Evening Standard British Film Award for Best Actress.
-Other films included performing the voice of Aughra in The Dark Crystal, as the hopelessly naive Mrs. Hall in Maurice (1987), one of two sisters, with Joan Plowright, struggling to survive in war-time Liverpool in The Dressmaker (1988), the fiercely domineering and protective mother of psychopathic twin murderers in The Krays (1990), a performance that earned her a BAFTA nomination, as the nurse Grace Poole in Jane Eyre (1996) and the blind laundress in Quills (2000).
+Other films included performing the voice of Aughra in The Dark Crystal, as the hopelessly naive Mrs Hall in Maurice (1987), one of two sisters, with Joan Plowright, struggling to survive in war-time Liverpool in The Dressmaker (1988), the fiercely domineering and protective mother of psychopathic twin murderers in The Krays (1990), a performance that earned her a BAFTA nomination, as the nurse, Grace Poole, in Jane Eyre (1996), and the blind laundress in Quills (2000).
 She returned to film, in a comedy turn, as Joyce Cooper in Hot Fuzz (2007).

 In 1970, she was a member of the jury at the 20th Berlin International Film Festival.

 Theatre and Beckett

 In 1963, Billie Whitelaw met Irish playwright Samuel Beckett.
 She and Beckett enjoyed an intense professional relationship until his death in 1989.
 He wrote many of his more experimental plays especially for her, referring to Whitelaw as "a perfect actress".
 Whitelaw became Beckett's muse, as he created, reworked and revised each play while she physically, at times to the point of total exhaustion, acted each movement.

 Whitelaw remained the foremost interpreter of the man and his work.
-She gave lectures on the Beckettian technique and explained: "He used me as a piece of plaster he was moulding until he got just the right shape".
+She gave lectures on the Beckettian technique and explained: "He used me as a piece of plaster he was moulding until he got just the right shape."
 They collaborated on Beckett plays such as Play, Eh Joe, Happy Days, Not I, Footfalls and Rockaby for both stage and screen.
-For her performance in Rockaby Whitelaw was nominated for a Drama Desk Award.
+For her performance in Rockaby, Whitelaw was nominated for a Drama Desk Award.

 From 1964 to 1966, she was a member of Britain's National Theatre Company.
 In 1965, she took over the part of Desdemona opposite Laurence Olivier's Othello from Maggie Smith.